bufbuild/buf/README.md

   of the lint error is also available, and JUnit output is coming soon.

 - **Editor integration**: The default error output is easily parseable by any editor, making the feedback loop for issues very short.
-Currently, we only provide [Vim and Visual Studio Code integration][ide] for linting but will extend this in the future to include other editors such as Emacs and Intellij IDEs.
+Currently, we provide [Vim and Visual Studio Code integration][ide] for linting but will extend this in the future to include other editors such as Emacs and Intellij IDEs.